 Generic Name: factor ix complex

-Note: This page contains information about the side effects of factor ix complex.
-Some of the dosage forms included on this document may not apply to the brand name Konyne 80.
+Note: This document contains side effect information about factor ix complex.
+Some of the dosage forms listed on this page may not apply to the brand name Konyne 80.

 For the Consumer